Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-Whoopie Pies come in a variety of flavors, chocolate, molasses, peanut butter, and pumpkin.
+Whoopie Pies come in a variety of flavors, chocolate, vanilla, molasses, peanut butter, and pumpkin.
 While chocolate is one of my favorites, so are these Pumpkin Whoopie Pies.
 These cookies are wonderfully moist, soft and cake-like with a buttery pumpkin flavor.
-The recipe comes from "Cook What You Love" by Bob and Melinda Blanchard.
-I have used a different filling than the one they give in their book.
-Their recipe uses raw egg whites which I know many people do not like, so I opted instead for Wayne Harley Brachman's Creamy Vanilla Frosting from his book "American Desserts".
+The recipe is one I adapted from "Cook What You Love" by Bob and Melinda Blanchard.
+However, the filling recipe is one I adapted from Wayne Harley Brachman's enjoyable book "American Desserts".
 This frosting has a nice vanilla flavor and is soft and creamy (like marshmallow cream) because of the addition of shortening and corn syrup.
 If you do not want to use shortening you can replace it with an equal amount of butter.
 These cookies would be nice served after a Fall or Winter meal and would also make a pleasant surprise at Thanksgiving.

 Related Recipes You May Like